Electric Transformers

 Electrical transformers operate based on Faraday‘s law of induction, which states the relationship between the rate of change of a magnetic flux and the induced electrical field.
 It was observed that placing a conductor near a varying magnetic field creates an electric current in that conductor.
 The magnetic field can be from an electromagnet with a varying electric current, such as an alternating current (AC).
 This electromagnetic circuit is referred to as the primary winding.
 As the electrical current is generated and collapsed continuously at a given frequency, a magnetic field is also created and collapsed the same way.
 This magnetic field with varying amplitude induces an electric current to conductors influenced by its flux.
 The influenced conductor is usually a coil, referred to as the secondary winding.
 The induced electrical current has the same frequency as the electrical current from the primary circuit.

-A magnetic field with varying amplitude is not the only way to induce a current.
-A magnetic field can be imagined as a field with many lines of induction.
-Making the conductor "cut" through these magnetic field lines can cause an electric current to be generated.
-This phenomenon is seen in electrical generators.
+A varying magnetic field is not the sole method for inducing a current.
+Instead, a magnetic field can be visualized as comprising numerous lines of induction.
+When a conductor moves through these magnetic field lines, it can generate an electric current.
+This principle is commonly observed in electrical generators.

 As mentioned earlier, transformers are used to change voltage levels as needed.
 To understand three-phase transformers, it is best to understand first the construction of a single-phase transformer.
 A single-phase transformer has two electrical coils as, again, the primary and secondary winding.
 The primary winding is where the power supply is connected, while the secondary winding is where electricity is induced.

-Common power ratings of transformers range from 88 to 99%.
-Power losses are attributed to iron or core losses, copper loss, stray loss, and dielectric loss.
-Core losses are from hysteresis and eddy currents.
-Hysteresis is due to the required power to reverse the magnetic field as it changes direction.
-This is given off as heat which will then be dissipated from the machine.
-Eddy currents, on the other hand, are produced by the magnetic field from the primary winding within the core and are not part of the current generated for useful work.
-As described above, eddy currents are minimized by using laminations.
+Transformers typically have power ratings between 88% and 99%.
+Power losses in transformers can be categorized into iron or core losses, copper losses, stray losses, and dielectric losses.
+Core losses are further divided into hysteresis and eddy currents.
+Hysteresis losses occur due to the energy required to reverse the magnetic field as it changes direction, which is dissipated as heat.
+Eddy currents are induced by the magnetic field from the primary winding within the core and do not contribute to useful work.
+These currents are minimized by using laminations in the core.

-Single-phase and three-phase electrical systems use alternating current (AC).
-AC is a form of electricity that is constantly changing amplitude and direction, usually characterized by a sine wave.
-However, other waveforms can be created, such as complex, triangular, and square waves.
-AC signals have three main properties: period, frequency, and amplitude.
-Period and frequency describe the time component of the wave, while amplitude describes the strength or magnitude of the electricity.
+Single-phase and three-phase electrical systems utilize alternating current (AC), which continuously varies in amplitude and direction, typically following a sine wave.
+Other waveforms, like complex, triangular, and square waves, can also be generated.
+AC signals are defined by three primary properties: period, frequency, and amplitude.
+The period and frequency describe the wave’s time component, while amplitude indicates the strength or magnitude of the current.

-The two main forms of three-phase connections are delta and star.
-The delta connection, also known as mesh connection, consists of three windings connected at the ends of each other, forming a closed loop.
-These ends are connected to a terminal.
-It can be observed that there is no neutral point.
-Grounding connections are used instead.
-Delta connections can also be configured as high-leg systems by grounding the center point of one phase.
-In this configuration, the voltage measured across the line opposite to the center-tapped phase and ground is higher than measured across terminals.
+The two primary configurations for three-phase connections are delta and star.
+The delta connection, also known as mesh connection, involves connecting three windings end-to-end to form a closed loop.
+The ends are connected to terminals, with no neutral point present.
+Instead, grounding connections are utilized.
+Additionally, delta connections can be configured as high-leg systems by grounding the midpoint of one phase.
+In this setup, the voltage measured across the line opposite the center-tapped phase and ground is higher compared to the voltage measured across the terminals.

-The star connection, also known as the wye connection, consists of three windings and four terminals.
-One end of the three windings is connected to a common neutral point or terminal, while the others form the three phases of the circuit.
+The star connection, also referred to as the wye connection, features three windings and four terminals.
+In this configuration, one end of each winding is connected to a common neutral point, while the other ends create the three phases of the circuit.

-Using either delta or star connections has its advantages and disadvantages.
-To further understand, it is best to know the difference between phase and line voltages and current.
-Phase voltage and current are measured across a single component.
-The line voltage and current, on the other hand, are measured across two terminals.
-Phase and line relationships of delta and star connections are summarized below.
+Using either delta or star connections comes with its own set of advantages and disadvantages.
+To fully understand these, it’s essential to distinguish between phase and line voltages and currents.
+Phase voltage and current are measured across a single component, while line voltage and current are measured between two terminals.
+Here’s a summary of the relationships between phase and line voltages and currents for delta and star connections:

 Delta | Star | |